Committee

 CEO

-Rachelle has been involved since early 2009 and has been heavily involved in the change from State specific Regulations and Law to the current National Regulations and Law.
+Rachelle was very active in the transitioning from State-specific regulations and laws to the current National Regulations and Law.

 Nesha ONeil